 For later material, search the index in SAGE bibliographic database from RMIT Publishing's Informit Search available in most High School and some public libraries.

-Sky & Space is available by back order from the Sky & Space Publishing or from your local library.
+Sky & Space is available from your local library.
 The two titles are:

 Sky & Space and Southern Astronomy is available from your local library up to 2007

 See Trove for library holdings of Sky & Space Magazine.

 The publisher Sky & Space Publishing (Galaxy Publishing Pty Ltd ABN 50 106 693 627) closed in March 2010 and stopped publishing in 2008 due to Lyle's illness.

 Australia also was a tough market to make money out of in astronomy.

 In August 2015, I discovered this has same editor as Critical Comms, the previous editor of Southern Astronomy Jonathan Nally!
 This is where Australian astronomy ended.

 In November 2018, I discovered this new astronomy ecommmerce and information site run by Jonathan Nally past editor of Sky & Space and current editor of Australian Sky & Telescope.

 UK astronomy magazine that beat Sky & Space and Southern Astronomy in the end!